 Outstanding Scholar Candidates and students who were not Candidates in their first year may compete for admission to the program in their second year.

-1. To be eligible to apply for Scholar status, University of Windsor applicants must complete the following two steps:
+1. To apply for Scholar status, University of Windsor applicants must complete the following steps:

 - complete the three required training modules at Health and Safety.
-Please select the option for "Requred Training for Students on Unpaid Placements," and complete all three modules.
+Please select the option for "Required Training for Students on Unpaid Placements," and complete all three modules.

 - request a reference from a University of Windsor professor, coach, or advisor, supporting your application.
+Due to the pandemic, we are also accepting references from external people who are familiar with your work ethic and academic excellence.
 Send an email to SCHOLARS@uwindsor.ca identifying your chosen reference person, and copying them on the email.
 They will be asked to complete an online survey that focuses on the three selection criteria that are available on this website.

 2. In your e-mailed letter of invitation to apply there will be a link to the Application Survey.
 The survey will ask you to respond to the following four questions.
 You will only be able to use the link once, so you may wish to prepare your responses in advance.
 Your response to each question must be no more than 2000 characters in length (approximately 250 words).
 Prepare well!
 Experienced writers will tell you that writing a short, disciplined statement is actually harder than writing a longer essay.